What You Should Expect When Hiring a CPA Firm (Advice from a CPA)

 CPAs can access complex new tools that may automate time-consuming and mundane activities.
 Your CPA firm should employ these technologies to improve cost savings and efficiency in your business processes when appropriate.

 You should also be a part of the conversation.
 Because you work in a unique sector, your CPA firm should consider your input.
 What works for one firm may not work for you, and what was effective last month may not be helpful now.
 They should have the knowledge to suggest which methods will be effective for your company’s situation.

 6) Expect a boost in your cash flow.

 The reality is that cash is always king for any company.
-As a client, you should anticipate to be informed and advised about how money may flow through your business, how you might improve it, and in the end, how your organization will benefit.
+As a client, you should be informed and advised about how money may flow through your business, how you might improve it, and in the end, how your organization will benefit.

 7) Expect them to save you from any surprise bills